The delicious Bari focaccia is one of the many typical dishes of the Apulian cuisine. Enjoy it with us!

-Succulent “hungry-breaker”, wonderful mid-morning snack, tasty aperitif before dinner: this is the Barese focaccia, the queen of street food in Bari.
-There is any house party, any dinner with friends, or a formal event without focaccia at the table.
-Every hour of the day, in every part of the city, you will always find someone biting a steaming and fragrant piece of focaccia, soft and crispy at the same time.
+A delicious appetiser, a wonderful mid-morning snack, a tasty aperitif before dinner: this is Focaccia Barese, the queen of Bari's street food, in the southern region of Puglia.
+The focaccia is never missing from the table.
+At any time of day, in any part of the city, you will always find someone eating a steaming, fragrant, soft and at the same time crunchy piece of focaccia.
 Enjoy it with us!

-The Barese focaccia is one of the variants of the focaccia that can be found throughout Italy, and as well as the others it also has its uniqueness.
-It is located in all the bakeries of the city and the province, but it is worth mentioning at least the oldest, Panificio Fiore, a few steps from the Basilica of San Nicola, in old town, which in 2019 also won the award of best Italian focaccia, as decreed by FICO Eatalyworld, the famous agri-food theme park based in Bologna.
+Bari focaccia is one of the versions of focaccia that can be found all over Italy.
+You can find it in all the bakeries in Bari and its province, but it is worth mentioning at least the oldest, the Fiore bakery, a stone's throw from the Basilica of San Nicola.
+In 2019 it won the award for the best focaccia in Italy, as decreed by FICO Eatalyworld, the famous food theme park in Bologna.

-The Barese focaccia has a simple preparation: just flour, ground semolina, yeast, lots of oil and half a boiled potato.
-This is the base dough, then many beautiful tomatoes, oregano and green olives Baresane, which give the right flavor together are added on the top.
-There are slight variations on the theme, such as “white” focaccia with potatoes and rosemary (or other ingredients), with whole flour, but the traditional one always remains the best.
+The Bari focaccia has a simple preparation: flour, ground semolina, yeast, lots of oil and half a boiled potato.
+This is the base dough, then many beautiful tomatoes are added on the top, oregano and Bari's green olives, to give the right flavour to it.
+You can find different type of focaccia, a thick one, white with potatoes and rosemary (or other ingredients) or with whole flour, but the traditional is always the best.

-Whether it's a half wheel or just a little piece, never leave Bari without having tasted the focaccia, it's like a love story without kisses.
+Whether it's a half wheel or just a small piece, never leave Bari without tasting the focaccia, it's like a love affair without kisses.

 Did you like this?
 Let us know